avajs/ava/docs/recipes/jspm-systemjs.md

 ```
 $ npm install --save-dev ava-jspm-loader @babel/register
 ```
-You will also need to update your AVA config in package.json to use the JSPM loader.
+You will also need to update your AVA config in the `package.json` or `ava.config.js` to use the JSPM loader.

 ```json
 {